 - The Eiffel Tower grows more than six inches in summer.

 - The iron expands with the heat.

-- It shrinks by about 6 inches in winter.
+- It shrinks back in winter.

 - The Eiffel Tower is in Champs de Mars in Paris, France.